Nikita Khrushchev: Party official

-Donbass years
+Donbas years

-Through the intervention of a friend, Khrushchev was assigned in 1921 as assistant director for political affairs for the Rutchenkovo mine in the Donbass region, where he had previously worked.
+Through the intervention of a friend, Khrushchev was assigned in 1921 as assistant director for political affairs for the Rutchenkovo mine in the Donbas region, where he had previously worked.
 There were as yet few Bolsheviks in the area.
-At that time, the movement was split by Lenin's New Economic Policy, which allowed for some measure of private enterprise and was seen as an ideological retreat by some Bolsheviks.
+At that time, the movement was split by Lenin's New Economic Policy.
 While Khrushchev's responsibility lay in political affairs, he involved himself in the practicalities of resuming full production at the mine after the chaos of the war years.
 He helped restart the machines (key parts and papers had been removed by the pre-Soviet mine-owners) and he wore his old mine outfit for inspection tours.

 Khrushchev was highly successful at the Rutchenkovo mine, and in mid-1922 he was offered the directorship of the nearby Pastukhov mine.
 However, he refused the offer, seeking to be assigned to the newly established technical college (tekhnikum) in Yuzovka, though his superiors were reluctant to let him go.
 As he had only four years of formal schooling, he applied to the training program (rabfak, short for Рабочий факультет / Rabotchyi Fakultyet, or Worker's Faculty) attached to the tekhnikum that was designed to bring undereducated students to high-school level, a prerequisite for entry into the tekhnikum.
 While enrolled in the rabfak, Khrushchev continued his work at the Rutchenkovo mine.

 One of his teachers later described him as a poor student.
 He was more successful in advancing in the Communist Party; soon after his admission to the rabfak in August 1922, he was appointed party secretary of the entire tekhnikum, and became a member of the bureau—the governing council—of the party committee for the town of Yuzovka (renamed Stalino in 1924).
 He briefly joined supporters of Leon Trotsky against those of Joseph Stalin over the question of party democracy.
 All of these activities left him with little time for his schoolwork, and while he later said he had finished his rabfak studies, it is unclear whether this was true.

 According to William Taubman, Khrushchev's studies were aided by Nina Petrovna Kukharchuk, a well-educated Party organizer and daughter of well-to-do Ukrainian peasants.
 The family was poor, according to Nina's own recollections.
 The two lived together as husband and wife for the rest of Khrushchev's life, though they never registered their marriage.
 They had three children together: daughter Rada was born in 1929, son Sergei in 1935 and daughter Elena in 1937.

 In mid-1925, Khrushchev was appointed Party secretary of the Petrovo-Marinsky raikom, or district, near Stalino.
 The raikom was about 400 sqmi in area, and Khrushchev was constantly on the move throughout his domain, taking an interest in even minor matters.
 In late 1925, Khrushchev was elected a non-voting delegate to the 14th Congress of the USSR Communist Party in Moscow.